<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 What is MIL-STD?

-Although engineers might throw around terms like MIL-DTL, or MIL-SPEC, MIL-STD is the official designation used to achieve standardization objections set by the DoD.
+MIL-STD is shorthand for military standard.
+Although engineers might throw around terms like MIL-DTL, or MIL-SPEC, MIL-STD is the official designation used to achieve standardization objections set by the DoD

 These defense standards are meant to ensure proper performance and logistical usefulness of military equipment.
 Although their origins can be traced back for decades, the pressing need for standardization became most apparent during WWII.

-As electronics and PCB capabilities rapidly emerged and evolved, the standards had to quickly update to keep up.
+As electronics and PCB capabilities rapidly emerged and evolved, the standards had to be updated to reflect new technology.
 In 2011, the Defense Department instituted the Supply Chain Hardware Integrity for Electronics Defense (SHIELD) program which calls for improved measures to safeguard against tampering or component removal.

-Knowing which standards are relevant enable ECMs to meet or exceed military grade electronic components quality expectations.
+Knowing the relevant military standards for electronic components enables ECMs to meet or exceed military-grade quality expectations.

 Although constantly changing to keep up with the latest PCB innovations, some standards from the Defense Standardization Program that are particularly applicable to PCB components include: